 - 2 tablespoons red wine vinegar

-- 1 cup natural yogurt (seasoned with salt and pepper, optional)
+- 1 cup natural or Greek yogurt seasoned with salt and pepper, optional to serve

 Instructions

-- Crush or grind coriander and cumin seeds.
+- Crush or grind 1 teaspoon coriander seeds and 1 teaspoon cumin seeds.
 I do it with a mortar and pestle.

 - Put eggplant slices in a tray; brush both sides with honey spice mixture.
-Season with salt and pepper.
+Season with salt and freshly ground pepper to taste.

 - Heat grill or skillet and cook eggplant rounds until golden, about 2 minutes per side.
-When you turn them brush with any remaining honey mixture and continue cooking.
+When you turn them, brush them with any remaining honey mixture and continue cooking.

-- Transfer to a serving platter and add the vinegar evenly over rounds.
+- Transfer to a serving platter and add 2 tablespoons red wine vinegar evenly over rounds.

 Notes